Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <!-- END: div -->

 Often the expression in an `if` statement will test whether a variable falls within a range of values.
-To test whether `0 ≤ i < n`, for example, we’d write
+To test whether `0 ≤ i < n`, for example, we'd write

 ```C
 if (0 <= i && i < n) ...